OCA/server-tools/auth_brute_force/README.rst

 * if the Odoo server is behind an Apache / NGinx proxy without redirection, all the request will be have the value '127.0.0.1' for the REMOTE_ADDR key;
-* If some users are behind the same Internet Service Provider, if a user is banned, all the other users will be banned too;
+* If some users are behind the same Internet Service Provider, if a user is banned, all the other users will be banned too.
+To avoid this you can also change the ban method to ban the user;

 Configuration
 -------------

-Once installed, you can change the ir.config_parameter value for the key 'auth_brute_force.max_attempt_qty' (10 by default) that define the max number of attempts allowed before the user was banned.
+Once installed, you can change the settings via the ir.config_parameter:

+* 'auth_brute_force.max_attempt_qty' (default: 10) - The max number
+  of attempts allowed before the user was banned.

+* 'auth_brute_force.attempt_ban_type' (default: ip) - If 'ip' is set then the remote IP is used for checking of failed attempts and is also used for banning.
+If 'user' is set then only the attempts for the same login name are checked and only the user will be banned.

+* 'auth_brute_force.attempt_ban_message' (default: empty) - The message
+  which will be returned if the remote was banned.
+If the message is empty then the regular message 'Wrong login/password' is displayed.

+* 'auth_brute_force.attempt_ban_time' (default: 30) - The minutes after the
+  remote will be unbanned.
+If set to 0 then the remotes will not be automatically unbanned.

 Usage
 -----

 Admin user have the possibility to unblock a banned IP.
+A scheduler checks per default every minute the banned entries to automatically unban them.

 Logging
 -------